1 / 10

-Most buyers will find the TCe 130 is the best engine choice.
+Most buyers will find the TCe 130 is the best engine choice in the Renault Captur.
 The 1.3-litre petrol is punchy enough around town yet civilised on the open road.
 It's well worth the extra cash over the TCe 100.
 One of the diesels will appeal if you cover a lot of motorway miles, while company car drivers will find the tax advantages of the plug-in hybrid E-Tech appealing.

-The mid-range Iconic trim level is more desirable than the Play model and won't cost a great deal more on the used market.
-If you're after a bit of luxury, look for an S Edition.
+The mid-range Renault Captur Iconic is more desirable than the Play model and won't cost a great deal more on the used market.
+If you're after a bit of luxury, look for a Captur S Edition.

 What other cars are similar to the Renault Captur?

-There's no shortage of excellent small crossovers on the market today.
-The Nissan Juke is a popular choice as is the Vauxhall Mokka X. If you want a car that's fun to drive and well-equipped, you should look at the Ford Puma.
+There's no shortage of excellent small SUVs on the market today.
+The Nissan Juke is a popular choice as is the Vauxhall Mokka.
+If you want a car that's fun to drive and well-equipped, you should look at the Ford Puma.

 We'd also recommend the SEAT Arona or Skoda Kamiq - the latter especially represents excellent value for money and is very spacious.
 Then there's the Kia Stonic and Hyundai Kona, as well as Honda's HR-V. You could also look at value options like the Dacia Duster or MG ZS.